1d51/mv-mod-loader/README.md

 When defining a dependency or incompatibility, it's not necessary to specify a `version`.
 If it's not specified, the entry will apply to all versions of the mod with the given `name`.
 If the mod that we want to flag as either thing does not have a `metadata.json` file itself, we can refer to it by the name of its folder.
 ## Known Issues
 - The plugin doesn't know how to solve ID conflicts.
 Mod authors have to agree on the ID their mods use.
-- This is a WIP and bugs are to be expected.
+- Mod loading is **slow**.
+The first launch after changing the mod list can take a few minutes.